SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_3/Notes.md

 ## Monday, 11 November 2024

 **Issue to fix:** I don't seem to actually have retrieved papers that have these terms for cataloguing & classification quarterly.
 Re-check it.

+## Tuesday, 12 November 2024

+Go on with the next venue, and we'll figure it out.

+## Thursday, 14 November 2024
+Ok let's do it.
+We'll talk tomorrow with Laura about details but for now let's check the papers we have.

+0 out of 6...

+The word seek? information seeking? personalized...? search? library discovery systems (masked by trust)? inclusivity? represented?